 Insurance: A Necessary Evil?

 Last week I wrote a blog about how I had changed the company that hosts my website, and how this had given me peace of mind.
-I really didn’t enjoy researching to find the first company I used, and was really glad when, through networking, I met the owner of the company that I now use.
+I really didn’t enjoy doing the research, and was really glad when, through networking, I met the owner of the company that I now use.

 Another area I really don’t enjoy researching is insurance – you’re with me on this right?
 I think one of my favourite adverts at the moment is the one about the 5-point locking system, if you have not seen it, keep an eye out.

 “You can’t run a business without taking risks.”

 In my current work towards ensuring GDPR compliance I have worked with a local solicitor to ensure that my contracts with my clients include everything that they should to protect both my clients and my business in the event that something doesn’t go to plan.
 You never know what might be around the corner.
 It then crossed my mind to ask whether my existing insurance covered me for everything that I had in my contract.
 A quick call to my insurers, and they told me that their product was ‘off the shelf’ and that they could not review my contracts and confirm I would be covered.
 So what was the point in me having the insurance if there was a chance I may not be able to claim on it?
 What now!?